QuTech-Delft/squidasm/docs/source/tutorial/section1_Basics.rst

 In this section we will explain the basics of writing an application for SquidASM.
 In the examples of this tutorial the ``application.py`` file will contain the programs that run on each node.
 We define a separate meanings to program and application.
-A program is the code running on a host on a single node.
+A program is the code running on a single node.
 An application is the complete set of programs to achieve a specific purpose.
 For example BQC is an application, but it consists of two programs, one program for the client and another for the server.